About

 Diversity Statement

-My position as a white, heterosexual person from a middle to upper middle-class background has granted me many privileges not available to many folx; particularly those from historically excluded groups.
+My position as a white, heterosexual person from a middle to upper middle-class background has granted me many privileges not available to many folx; particularly those from historically excluded, marginalized groups.
 I credit my experiences as a first-generation college student with informing the person I am today.
 Growing up, I was not fully conscious of my white privilege and how it afforded me ease in navigating and achieving my personal and professional goals.
-It took a conversation with a group of dietitians racialized as Black regarding the proposed increase in the education requirement to become a Registered Dietitian Nutritionist and how that might disproportionately negatively impact Black, Indigenous, and People of Color to make me fully conscious of the role of systems of oppression and how they work in the field of dietetics to maintain white hegemony.
+It took a conversation with a group of dietitians racialized as Black regarding the proposed increase in the education requirement to become a Registered Dietitian Nutritionist and how that might disproportionately negatively impact Black, Indigenous, and People of Color to make me fully conscious of the role of systems of oppression and how they work in the field of dietetics (and elsewhere!) to maintain white hegemony.

 Since that day I have committed myself fully and completely to work on myself and within healthcare professions to disrupt and dismantle systems of oppression for all groups which have been historically excluded from dietetics and society.
 My guiding principle is to engage in persistent self-awareness, constant self-criticism, and regular self-examination.
 Humanity and healthcare professions that are positioned to provide healthcare to humanity requires nothing less of us.